qt/qtdeclarative/README.md

 The MINIMUM REQUIREMENT for building this project is to use the same branch of Qt 5.
 The dependencies are *qtbase*, *qtxmlpatterns* and *qtdeclarative*.
-Other optional dependencies include *qtgraphicaleffects* for the Material style.

 To install the controls into your Qt directory (```QTDIR/qml```):